 While Auto Deploy is more of an install method than a boot method, it is still worth mentioning, specifically stateless cacheing. vSphere Auto Deploy is a essentially a fancy way to PXE boot your ESXi hosts.
 There’s much more to it, but it uses a series of rules to deploy ESXi, and then configure it with Host Profiles or other customizations to your desired specifications.
 This, however, depends highly on the underlaying infrastructure running.
 With stateless caching, you still allocate a boot disk from ESXi to protect against one of these component failures.
 Even in the event of some infrastructure component failures, your host will boot from the local image vs the Auto Deploy image.
 There is also a stateful install method, which will perform the initial deployment of an ESXi host, and it will then boot from disk.
 In vSphere 6.5, a graphical user interface was added for Auto Deploy, reducing complexity.
 This method requires the most upfront work, but is really a set it and forget it model.

-There are many different ways for your ESXi hosts to boot.
+There are many different ways for your ESXi hosts to boot, and many different places to install ESXi.
 The important thing is to pick a method that matches your budget and your use case.
 For example, if you have a very small environment, it may just make sense to boot from an SD card, but with a large environment you may want to set up Auto Deploy to handle your installation and boot of ESXi.
 Now that the boot location has been determined, ESXi needs to be installed.
 Stay tuned for a post on different methods of installing ESXi.